thescientist13/git-explorer/README.md

 Contributions are welcome either in the form of code or ideas!

 ### Ideas / Feature Requests
 See something you want to have included in Git Explorer?
-Feel free to [open an issue](https://github.com/thescientist13/git-explorer/issues), and if you're feeling ambition, submit a PR!
+Feel free to [open an issue](https://github.com/thescientist13/git-explorer/issues), and if you're feeling ambitious, submit a PR!

 ### Development
 To develop for the project, make sure you have [NodeJS](https://nodejs.org/) and [Git](https://git-scm.com/) installed.